FullFran/Audio-transcription-bot-n8n/README.md

 - Summarization: Automatically generates brief summaries of the transcribed text using the openAI API.
 - n8n Integration: Utilizes the powerful n8n workflow automation tool for seamless processing.

+Ideal for users who want to quickly extract key information from audio messages without the need to listen to lengthy recordings.

 ---

-Ideal for users who want to quickly extract key information from audio messages without the need to listen to lengthy recordings.
+## How to use:

+Import this template to n8n and change de http request url information with your groq API key and your telegram bot token.